 For unconditional admission and to be classified as a non-degree seeking student, applicants must have on file at the institution a completed application for admission, in-state residency certification, primary form of identification, official high school transcript or GED certificate and official transcripts from all previously attending institutions.

-Non-degree seeking students may be conditionally admitted pending receipt of official transcripts.
-Failure to submit official transcripts by the end of first semester of enrollment will prevent future registration and release of official Calhoun transcripts.
+Non-degree seeking students may be conditionally admitted pending receipt of official transcripts and primary identification.
+Failure to submit official transcripts and primary identification by the end of first semester of enrollment will prevent future registration and release of official Calhoun transcripts.
 Non-degree seeking students will not receive federal funding for aid.
 Non-degree seeking students who would like to change their enrollment status to degree seeking must meet with an academic advisor and complete a Request for Change of Program of Study.

 A non-degree student who has earned a Bachelor’s degree from a regionally accredited college or university is only required to submit an official transcript form the degree granting institution.
 If a student with a Bachelor’s degree wishes to have the transcript evaluated for transfer credit, official transcripts from all previously attended colleges and universities must be submitted to the Office of Admissions and Records prior to the evaluation.